Up to 60% off sofas & mattresses — limited‑time deals.

 • Cover material: Polyester

-• Setup (as described): Compressed/rolled; full expansion within 72 hours
+• Setup (as described): Boxed and fully expanded within 72 hours

-Pressure Relief 3.7 Fine for back sleep; side sleep needed more cushioning at the shoulder
+Pressure Relief 3.7 Fine for back sleep, firmer at the shoulder

-Edge Support 3.8 Better than expected for foam; still not as firm as the hybrid perimeter
+Edge Support 3.8 Better than average for foam

 Fathom Green Tea Gel Cooling Memory Foam Mattress